UniversalDependencies/docs/ext-feat-index.md

 (for example, whether a word is an abbreviation).

-These features are not part of the core universal set but if they appear in more than one language, they should still be encoded the same way.
+These features are not part of the core universal set but if they appear in more than one language, they should be encoded in all the languages identically.

 For the universal features, there may be additional language-specific values that are not (yet) defined at the universal level.